CallidusRobot/Documentation/Hardware.md

 ## TODO
 - Add accelerometer to this document
-- Check, if RFID is really compatible, else buy RFID cards
 - Print replacement arrow label for WiFi header on PCB
 - Assemble PCBs
 - Make custom cables